Patris08/DjangoRedisSocialNetwork/README.md

     User Authentication: Utilize Django's authentication framework for secure user registration and login functionality.
     Custom User Profiles: Extend Django's default User model to include additional profile information tailored to the social networking context.
-    Social Authentication: Integration with python-social-auth module allows users to sign in using their social media accounts, streamlining the authentication process.
+    Social Authentication: Integration with the python-social-auth module allows users to sign in using their social media accounts, streamlining the authentication process.
     Dynamic Content with AJAX: AJAX views and jQuery are used to update content dynamically, providing a seamless user experience without the need for page reloads.
     Bookmarklet Creation: Users can interact with the application from any webpage using a custom jQuery bookmarklet, promoting content sharing and engagement.
     Image Handling: Generate and manage image thumbnails with easy-thumbnail for efficient content presentation.